-And, as alternative types of employment have boomed in recent years, there are many lenders who are keen to lend to contractors and the self-employed.
+And, as alternative types of employment have boomed in recent years, there are many contractor-friendly lenders who are keen to lend to the self-employed.

-The key to a successful application lies in using a specialist mortgage broker and making sure you can provide all the paperwork required in a timely and accurate manner.
+The key to a successful application lies in using a contractor mortgage broker and making sure you can provide all the paperwork required in a timely and accurate manner.

 Here are the typical steps you will take when applying for a contractor mortgage.

 There are many ways to choose a mortgage broker – use your (or another) high street lender directly, use a mortgage comparison site, or find a specialist lender.

 Of course, you may well have a successful experience with mainstream brokers, but from our experience, we’d recommend hiring a specialist contractor mortgage broker to search the market for you.

 A specialist will be very familiar with contractors, their finances, the paperwork required, and how to deal with potential problems.
 They will also have access to rates and products which have been designed especially for the contractor market.

 The mortgage broker will be able to provide you with a range of potential products, based on your preferences, the mortgage types you are interested in, and your contract rate / annual company profit.

 Once you have narrowed your search down to one product, the broker will try to arrange an agreement in principle.

 Mortgage lenders will require a wide range of information and data from each applicant.
 The proof of income documents will vary according to the lender/broker/ your position.